Watts-College/crj-507-fall-2025/schedule.md

 ## Lab 1 - Introduction to Network Analysis

-This lab you will provide you the opportunity to start thinking about networks and get your "feet wet" in social network analysis.
+This lab will provide you the opportunity to start thinking about networks and get your "feet wet" in social network analysis.
 For the first lab, you will construct several networks of your own that you will work with throughout the course.

 <a class="uk-button uk-button-default" onclick="window.open('../labs/lab-01-instructions.html')">LAB 1 Instructions</a>